 by Sheldon ‘Pumps have their histories no less than rivers’ proclaims the York Herald in October 1875.
 ‘They have always yielded a good supply of fresh water, pleasant to drink, free from organic impurities, and notable for their brewing results, in the making of tea no less than in the making of beer.’
 On the […]Read More The Wolf’s Water

-by Christina Unless you’ve been living under the sofa, you’ll have heard talk of the latest craze – a smartphone game in which you wander the real world with your eyes glued to your phone screen as you hunt around a Google-Maps style landscape for virtual creatures that you can catch and collect.
-You can […]Read More Do Pokémon Go and Cemeteries Mix?
+A smartphone game in which you wander the real world with your eyes glued to your phone screen as you hunt around a Google-Maps style landscape for virtual creatures that you can catch and collect?!
+You can find them in parks.
+You can find them in the street.
+And surprise, surprise – you can find […]Read More Do Pokémon Go and Cemeteries Mix?
 Let’s Find Out…

 by Christina I would apologise for the ‘clickbait’ title but I really like it.
 If you clicked on it purely to find out what happened when me and my mum got caught in a downpour at Tower Hamlets Cemetery Park a couple of months back then you are in for a treat!
 The conclusion to […]Read More We Went On A Walk Around Tower Hamlets Cemetery Park in a Rainstorm…You’ll Never Guess What Happened Next!